-Calculate FP for a certain time span, which in this case is the monthly interval by running (Figure 15).
+Calculate FP for a certain time span, which in this case is the monthly interval by running ‘Monthly_FP.m’ (Figure S15).
 Divide the occurrence of fronts at each pixel during a time window by the day number that is free of clouds.

-[Place Figure 15 here]

 Spatial and temporal variability